govinsprabhu/Traffic_signs_detector/writeup_template.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
     * As I mentioned earlier, the LeNet was architecture was insufficient for detecting the 43 traffic signs.
 So I have added one more convolutional layer and also increased the number of filters in each layers.
     * Now, from training and validation error, I was come to know network was overfitting on the training data.
 So I have introduced the dropout with keep_prob = 0.6. in fully connected layers.
-    * Initially I have increased the number of epochs to 40, reduced that too, due to overfitting
+    * I have used 50 epoches, which is greater than the one which I used in LeNet

 * Which parameters were tuned?
 How were they adjusted and why?
     * Main parameter I tried to tune was learning rate.
 Started from 0.001, I have tried different learning rates like 0.01, 0.0001, 0.005, 0.002, etc, to see the effect of learning rate having on the model training.
 Higher learning rate most of the time was resulting underfitting, so I reduced it.
 Lower learning rates were too slow while training.
 After trying alot of combinations, I have setteled to 0.0015, which was giving me good result
     * Batch size I have reduced from 128 to 64, was giving slightly better result
-    * No of epoches reduced to 20 from 40 to decrease the overfitting
+    * No of epoches incresed to 50
     * Increased the number of filters in each layer for underfitting
     * Added one more convolution layer at the end of convolution layers for the same above reason
     * Tried different keep probs for drop out.
 Settled with 0.6